Computer science has long discussed the issue of redundancy vs dependency and from time-to-time, it is a topic that will arise in PageSeeder modeling.

 - Document fragments appearing in multiple parts of a publication but only requiring a single update.

 (also known as a Filter duplicate)

-This is the pattern available through the Documents Explorerfor copying a single file.
-With a shallow duplicate, links that terminate outside the document are copied but not their destination.
-This means links in both the original and the copy refer to the same destination.
+This pattern is how the documents explorer copies a single file.
+With a shallow duplicate, any links that terminate outside the source document are copied to the duplicated document but the link destination is unchanged.

-This pattern replicates an entire collection of content and then updates the path references to reflect the new location.
-It must be coded for each circumstance but this tutorial may provide some guidance for developers – Creating document collections
+This pattern replicates an entire collection of content and updates the path references to reflect the new location.
+It must be coded for each circumstance but this tutorial may provide some guidance for developers – Creating document collections.

 Created on , last edited on